GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 will show you all the keys in your system.

-If you made a mistake, you can delete the key you made with the followind command _nova keypair-delete <name>key_ and run the command again.
+If you made a mistake, you can delete the key you made with the following command _nova keypair-delete <name>key_ and run the command again.

 _Note that if you lose the private key, you will never be able to log into your instances again.
 It can not be recovered.
 So make sure you save it the first time!
 If you lose it, delete the keypair and use one you know!_